briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 ## 505.99   Penalty

-(Editor’s note: See Section 501.99 for penalties applicable to any misdemeanor classification.)
+(Editor's note: See Section 501.99 for penalties applicable to any misdemeanor classification.)